Code of Conduct Article III: Student Conduct, Section C

 • Absence (Unlawful): An absence for a day or any portion of a day for any reason other than those cited as lawful (as listed in the student handbook) and/or failure to bring a note by a parent/person in parental relation parent/guardian to verify a lawful absence; I-III

-• Alcohol and Other Substance Use/Abuse: Possession, distribution, consumption, being under the influence, or sale of illegal substances, look-alikes, alcoholic beverages, drug paraphernalia, prescribed medication when unauthorized or unauthorized non-prescription, over-the-counter medication or any product which, when misused, will result in an impaired or altered state; II-III
+• Alcohol and Other Illegal Substance Use/Abuse: Possession, distribution, use, consumption, being under the influence, purchase, or sale of illegal substances, defined by this Code; II-III

 • Arson/Fire: Attempting to, aiding in, or setting fire to a building or other property; II-III